stephenrdoyle/LSHTM_ParasiteGenomics/Module_5_RNAseq1.md

 ### Alternative software
 If you have a good quality genome and genome annotation such as for model organisms e.g. human, mouse, Plasmodium, I would recommend mapping to the transcriptome for determining transcript abundance.
 This is even more relevant if you have variant transcripts per gene as you need a tool which will do its best to determine which transcript is really expressed.
 As well as Kallisto ([Bray et al., 2016](https://www.ncbi.nlm.nih.gov/pubmed/27043002)), there is eXpress ([Roberts & Pachter, 2012](https://www.ncbi.nlm.nih.gov/pubmed/23160280)) which will do this.

 Alternatively you can map to the genome and then call abundance of genes, essentially ignoring variant transcripts.
 This is more appropriate where you are less confident about the genome annotation and/or you don’t have variant transcripts because your organism rarely makes them or they are simply not annotated.
-HISAT2 ([Pertea et al., 2016](https://www.ncbi.nlm.nih.gov/pubmed/27560171)) STAR ({Dobin et al., 2013](https://www.ncbi.nlm.nih.gov/pubmed/23104886)) and GSNAP ([Wu & Nacu, 2010](https://www.ncbi.nlm.nih.gov/pubmed/20147302)) are all splice-aware RNA-seq read mappers appropriate for this task.
+HISAT2 ([Pertea et al., 2016](https://www.ncbi.nlm.nih.gov/pubmed/27560171)) STAR ([Dobin et al., 2013](https://www.ncbi.nlm.nih.gov/pubmed/23104886)) and GSNAP ([Wu & Nacu, 2010](https://www.ncbi.nlm.nih.gov/pubmed/20147302)) are all splice-aware RNA-seq read mappers appropriate for this task.
 You then need to use a tool which counts the reads overlapping each gene model.
 HTSeq ([Anders et al., 2015](https://www.ncbi.nlm.nih.gov/pubmed/25260700)) is a popular tool for this purpose.
 Cufflinks ([Trapnell et al. 2012](https://www.ncbi.nlm.nih.gov/pubmed/22383036)) will count reads and determine differentially expressed genes.

 There are a variety of programs for detecting differentially expressed genes from tables of RNA-seq read counts.
 DESeq2 ([Love et al., 2014](https://www.ncbi.nlm.nih.gov/pubmed/25516281)) and EdgeR ([Robinson et al., 2010](https://www.ncbi.nlm.nih.gov/pubmed/19910308)) are good examples.